joeblew999/pb-stack/doc/README.md

 Hopefully the way things work will make sense to you based on this need.

-A Stack based on Pocketbase where:
+A Stack based on Pocketbase ( PB )  where:

 1. Server Golang Code is generated as much as possible, so that developers are not hand writing code causing bugs and security leaks, allowing rapid extension of the system.
 A Fix only requires a change to the generator allowing rapid remediation.

-2. Authentication and Authorisation is 100% controlled by the database.
+2. Authentication and Authorisation is 100% controlled by the PB database.
+All in one place.

 3. GUI is 100% controlled using the HTMX principles, using DataStar.
 Web and Native ( Desktop and  app ) is based off the same code, using WebViews and DeepLinks to align the Web with Native.
 DataStar and Webviews does this.

 4. Both Cloud and On Premise so that Organisations can control their own data.
-Marmot and Cloud Flare tunnel does this.
+Cloud Flare tunnel does this.

+5. Each Developer and / or User can pick a Data Center within their region for GDPR, and then choose other regions for replication.
+Marmot does this.

 You do not have to use all the stack.
 Its a composition where you can pick what you want.